 To solve the Generation problem, provide a minimum of six months of ongoing weekly coaching.
 At the end of six months, evaluate their participation, activity level, and consistency.

-Have all lawyers repeat the confidence survey and compare it with the one completed at the program’s outset.
+Have all lawyers who completed the confidence survey repeat it and compare the results with the one completed at the program’s outset.